Sweet Science Experiments

 - Put a card on top of the soda and cover its opening.

-- Now open the mentos cap and place the open end of the paper conduit directly above the soda’s opening that is covered by the card.
+- Now open the mentos cap and place the open end of the paper channel directly above the soda’s opening that is covered by the card.

 - Get ready to run and pull the card out.